angshuman/hexadb/README.md

 ### Find an object by relationship query

-We are trying to find rooms that have a sensor with marker of green gt 9.
-Now this can be though of as the following pattern search in the graph.
-Notice the path is a `#` separated list of paths.
+We are trying to find rooms that have a sensor with `marker` of `green > 9`.
+This can be thought of as the following pattern search in the graph.
+To query multiple nesting levels with named paths, a `#` separated list of path names are used.
 In this case it is `sensors#marker`

 ![Graph](hexadb-readme-outgoing-path.svg)